-In a recent webinar entitled “Ask the Expert: Building a Better Way to Budget,” Steve Player, the Program Director at Beyond Budgeting Round Table, reflected on this question.
+In a webinar entitled “Ask the Expert: Building a Better Way to Budget,” Steve Player, the Program Director at Beyond Budgeting Round Table, reflected on this question.

 Understanding the Budget Process

 The key to operating an efficient budget process is by ensuring every team member is well-versed in their role and has strong comprehension of the budgeting process.
 Unfortunately, this is often not the case.
 A poll conducted in the webinar revealed that just over 50 percent of businesses don’t feel that their budgeting process is well understood throughout the company.
 This can lead to a host of problems while greatly prolonging the process of budgeting.